 Year 10 student Will Wood took some 360 degree photographs to share with the school.

-Yew sapling planting, 360 degree picture (above) and below is the cake cutting ceremony.
+Yew sapling planting, 360 degree picture (above).

 The afternoon concluded with students taking part in House activities and games.
 Photograph courtesy of Marc Jenner 10C1